Orchard Turkey Burgers are the perfect burger recipe for fall. Spiked with grated apple, they’re super juicy and anything but boring!

 Apple picking is one of my all-time favorite fall activities, and the reminder that a U-pick trip can’t be more than a few weeks away inspired me to whip up a healthy, flavor-packed meal of Orchard Turkey Burgers with Brie & Caramelized Onions!

 Lean turkey burgers are spiked with juicy grated apple then topped with melty brie cheese, sweet caramelized onions, and tangy Honey Mustard Vinaigrette.
-This tasted like a restaurant dish!
+This tasted like a dish you’d order at a restaurant!

 Cheese and apples are absolutely dynamite together, and when you add caramelized onions into the mix?!
-I can’t even!
-Turkey burgers have seriously never tasted better.
+Game changer!
+Turkey burgers have never tasted better.

-Season the onions with salt and a little bit of pepper (plus a dash of sugar if you can’t find super-sweet onions!) then let them do their thang, stirring everyone now and again, until they’re a dark caramel color.
-Finally, place ‘em in a bowl and set aside.
-The whole process will take about 20-25 minutes.
+Season the onions with salt and a little bit of pepper (plus a dash of sugar if you can’t find super-sweet onions!) then let them slowly cook, stirring every now and again, until they’re caramel colored.
+The whole process will take 20-25 minutes.

 While the onions are slow cooking, get to work on the burger part of the Orchard Turkey Burgers, starting with 1lb 99% Fat Free Ground Turkey Breast.
 Sometimes I find 99% FFGTB to be dry, bland, and boring, but we’re going to spice it up and make it extra juicy with a few mix ins.

-First – zee spices: 1/2 teaspoon dried thyme, 1/4 teaspoon each garlic powder and onion powder, and LOTS of salt and pepper.
-Lots of it!
+First the spices: 1/2 teaspoon dried thyme, 1/4 teaspoon each garlic powder and onion powder, salt and pepper.

-Add the grated apple to the ground turkey and spices, then mix well, and divide the mixture into 4 sections to make sure each patty is exactly the same size.
+Add the grated apple to the ground turkey and spices, then mix well, and divide the mixture into 4 sections.

 Slap the patties onto a skillet (or grill) over medium-heat and cook for 4-5 minute a side, or until they’re no longer pink in the center.